Jamiat Ul Mominat: Campus

 The seminary is located in Moghalpura a suburb of Hyderabad, India.
-Apart from college building it consist of library, research centre, a computer lab and a chamber for women panel to conduct meetings with visitors.
+Apart from college building it consists of a library, research centre, a computer lab and a chamber for women panel to conduct meetings with visitors.

 Other activities

-Apart from education the madrasa conducts regular public seminars for women such as in 2016 a seminar was conducted at Salarjung Museum on "Muslim woman and Indian Culture" chaired by Michael Mullins-Consul General of United States to Hyderabad, India and Deputy Chief Minister of Telangana M. Mahmood Ali. it also paritcipate; in reforms and current afairs of Indian Muslims and keept its opinion in the matters such as Triple talaq in India ruling of 2017 and Right of Children to Free and Compulsory Education Act (RTE) of 2018.
+Apart from education the madrasa conducts regular public seminars for women.
+In 2016 a seminar was conducted at Salarjung Museum on "Muslim woman and Indian Culture" chaired by Michael Mullins, Consul General of United States to Hyderabad, India and Deputy Chief Minister of Telangana M. Mahmood Ali.
+It also participates in reforms and current affairs of Indian Muslims and kept its opinion in the matters such as Triple talaq in India ruling of 2017 and Right of Children to Free and Compulsory Education Act (RTE) of 2018.